-The Florida Department of Highway Safety and Motor Vehicles reports that in 2016 so far, 126 people were killed in motor vehicle vs. bicycle accidents.
+The Florida Department of Highway Safety and Motor Vehicles reports that in 2016, 126 people were killed in motor vehicle vs. bicycle accidents.
 More than 6,000 bicyclists were reported injured in this same time frame.
 The most common type of Tampa bicycle accidents we see are motorists causing collisions with bicycles include the following:

 - Failure to yield when turning left at an intersection

 - Cutting off a bicyclist when turning right

 - Rolling stop or proceeding from stop sign without looking

 - Running a red light or stop sign

 - Pulling out or backing out from a parking lot, side street or driveway

 - Sideswiping or rear-ending bicycles on the street